Tanner253/DrillDrillDrill/README.md

 # DrillDrillDrill
-All solutions are found in the Program.cs files of each folder.
+All solutions are found in the Program.cs files of each folder. please excuse typos i will clean it up eventually.

 Interview training
 #### what is a logorithm?